This SOP outlines the expectations and procedure for volunteer use of park radios.

 - Speak directly into the receiver.
 Hold the radio slightly away from your face.

-- Volunteers are no longer testing radios at the beginning of their shifts.
-All radios will be tested by the ranger on duty prior to park opening.
+- All radios will be tested by the ranger on duty prior to park opening.

 - If you suspect your radio begins to fail over the course of your shift, a conduct a radio check ensuring to follow proper radio etiquette outlined above.